 The Wake Forest Institute for Regenerative Medicine (WFIRM) has initiated new opportunities for middle and high school students to explore the world of regenerative medicine and technologies while they simultaneously dive deeper into career and educational pathways with access to world-class faculty researchers and their team.

-Special Note: If you are selected to participate in the 4-week program (ages 16 to 18 only) at the Wake Forest Institute for Regenerative Medicine (WFIRM) Summer Research Exposure Program (SREP)you will also be responsible for providing required immunization records by May 1, 2023.
+Special Note: If you are selected to participate in the 4-week program (ages 16 to 18 only) at the Wake Forest Institute for Regenerative Medicine (WFIRM) Summer Research Exposure Program (SREP) you will also be responsible for providing required immunization records.